I was the cool mom last year for Halloween.

 Sometimes, even stuffy, boring adults like me have to let loose and do something fun (like make Shepherd’s pie into dinner with mashed potato ghosts on top).

-A casserole, soup or chili is a great idea for Halloween, since they can all be made ahead and ready right on time so your little monsters and clowns can scarf down dinner and hit the Trick-or-treat trail.
+A casserole, soup or chili (Recipe available in The Everything Beans Book) is a great idea for Halloween, since they can all be made ahead and ready right on time so your little monsters and clowns can scarf down dinner and hit the Trick-or-treat trail.

 This particular casserole is also packed with veggies, nourishing bone broth, meat (mine is grassfed), and some starch for staying power.
 Besides all that, it’s delicious.